 Reprinting, copying, also partially, usage for other purposes as foreseen of this manual are forbidden and breach may lead to legal process.

 1.1.3 Validity

-This manual is valid for the following equipment including derived variants:
+This manual is valid for the following equipment with TFT display panel, including derived variants.